 Miles is very familiar with World Bank Group (IBRD OPs and ESF and IFC Performance Standards), IDB, EBRD, ADB and other International Lenders safeguard standards and has worked on both sides of the project spectrum - developing ESIAs and approval strategies for clients while assessing and monitoring project compliance with Lender Standards.
 Miles also specializes in cumulative impact (effects) assessment on international projects.
 He is both and experienced practitioner and trainer in environmental assessment and has delivered courses in Vina del Mar, Durban and Brisbane.

 Michael D. Smith

-Dr. Smith is a leading IA practitioner with over 20 years of experience in environmental impact assessment, project and program management, technical analysis, policy development, and training/education for a wide range of public and private sector clients.
-He is currently a Senior Environmental Practice Leader with GEI Consultants in Sacramento, CA, one of North America's leading geotechnical, environmental, water resources, and ecological science and engineering firms.
-He has managed and provided compliance review for some of North America's largest, most complex, and highly controversial projects, including major energy and transportation infrastructure projects, regulation of genetically engineered plants, commercial space transportation operations, and approval of new fuel economy standards for all vehicles operated in the U.S.
+Dr. Smith is a leading IA practitioner with over 29 years of experience in environmental impact assessment, project and program management, technical analysis, policy development, and training/education for a wide range of public and private sector clients.
+He is currently a Senior Director and Practice Leader with WSP USA's Environmental Process and Policy Group.
+WSP USA is an arm of one of the world's leading professional services firms with over 55,000 strategic advisors, environmental specialists, engineers, scientists, technicians, architects, and planners located globally in more than 550 offices in 40 countries.
+He has managed and provided compliance review both in the U.S. and globally for numerous large, complex and often highly-controversial projects, including major energy, water and transportation infrastructure projects, regulation of genetically engineered plants, commercial space transportation operations, and approval of new fuel economy standards for all vehicles operated in the U.S.